 Here are a few of the highlights and some brief notes from the places we visited on our Canadian Rockies road trip.

 We stopped briefly in Hope on the way out of Vancouver and back into Vancouver, both times to get takeout dinner at the Sakoon Indian restaurant and take in the river views.
 Very pleasant!

 We were only in Merrit for the motel and didn’t hang around in the daylight.
 Good selection of fast chargers, but you did have to pay for them.
 Cheaper than petrol, but a bit unexpected seeing as all the chargers I’d previously encountered in Vancouver were free.

 A smaller slightly artsier cousin of Kelowna, though still has the vibe of a drive-through town.
 We enjoyed the mural walk, following the different locations with through some online guidance, as well as the Thai restaurant Amarin, and the coffee shop Ratio.

 Check out the downtown beach areas.
 We had lunch at Naked Cafe and were pleased to find seitan and a tasty berry tea on the menu.
-The most interesting part for us was the trestle bridges at Myra Canyon; incredible old train line route.
+The most interesting part for us was the trestle bridges at Myra Canyon which we cycled along.